 My Chilean guide was not pleased with my decision to take off with strange, tipsy women, but she couldn’t really stop me.
 I gave her a hug and a gratuity that was either very generous or very scroogey.
 I’d lost track of the peso/dollar conversion several weeks earlier in Paraguay.
 One of my new best friends offered her a ziploc bag of questionable raisins, but she declined and hurried back to her heated van.

 My new mates turned out to be new friends themselves.
-Cassie (Bridget), Shar and Ines had only met a month before, at a hostel in Peru.
+Cassie (aka Bridget Jones), Shar and Ines had only met a month before, at a hostel in Peru.
 They’d each been winding their way through South America, when they decided to team up and tackle the Andes together.

 We enjoyed near-perfect weather; cold but clear skies.
 Shar and Ines shared a tent, but Cassie had given hers away somewhere on the journey.
 My sleeper was warm and dry, and I would’ve opted out of a tent anyway; I could barely sleep from staring at the stars.